killianmcshane/killianmcshane/README.md

 ### Hi, I'm Killian.
-Welcome to my wee corner of GitHub!
+Welcome to my corner of GitHub.

 ### Connect with me: